nlpodyssey/spago/README.md

 * [PiSquared](https://github.com/ErikPelli/PiSquared) - A Telegram bot that asks you a question and evaluate the response you provide.
 * [WhatsNew](https://github.com/SpecializedGeneralist/whatsnew/) - A simple tool to collect and process quite a few web news from multiple sources.

-## Known Limits

-Sadly, at the moment, Spago is not GPU friendly by design.

 ## Contributing